Get your Script across the Finish Line!

 The Grand Prize winner will receive free consultation from our script consultants for a year.

-The Grand Prize Winner will receive a copy of the brand new Final Draft. www.finaldraft.com
+The Grand Prize Winner will receive a new copy of the screenwriting software of their choice.

 The Grand Prize winner will have free and complete access to our knowledge, advice, support and help as they get their script out into the maze that is the entertainment industry.